Last updated on November 6th, 2019 at 02:22 pm

 4. Find a role model.

 If they are public speakers, try to travel to hear them speak as often as you can.
 Listen to them when they describe what their life is like.
-If your dream will require that you travel 80% of the time and you have 6 kids at home under the age of 15, then you need to look at this hurdle objectively and your role model can help you do this.
-If you can accept the negatives that go along with living your dream life (and there are always negatives) then you know you are on the right path.
+If your dream requires that you travel 80% of the time and you have six kids at home under the age of 15, then you need to look at this hurdle objectively, and your role model can help you do this.
+If you can accept the negatives that go along with living your dream life (and there are always negatives), then you know you are on the right path.

 Watching how your role model navigates the negatives can keep you motivated if your dream is now going to take you 15 years instead of 2 years like you once thought.

 5. Set a small, reachable target you can complete in 30 days or less that lines you up with your big dream.